 2. Weighted rotation

 Increase or reduce the load of specific ads with weighted ad rotation.
-Be sure to do a quick math check: the weights for all ads within an ad set must add up to exactly 100%.
+When you choose this ad rotation setting, be sure to do a quick math check: the weights for all ads within an ad set must add up to exactly 100%.

 - Heavy up on promotions and during key time frames: Giving certain ads more weight in your ad set can help you promote key initiatives and seasonal offerings—like a promo code for a summer sale.

 - Test, learn, and optimise: Your Ad Studio dashboard will help you keep track of your campaign results in real-time.
-If you’re seeing that ad A in your ad set is outperforming ad B, consider shifting more impression weight to ad A. This will help to optimise your campaign’s performance and ensure you’re giving the most air-time to the creative that really resonates with your audience.
+If you’re seeing that ad A in your ad set is outperforming ad B, consider shifting more impression weight to ad A. This will help to optimise your campaign based on individual ad performance and ensure you’re giving the most air-time to the creative that really resonates with your audience.

 Note: click-through-rate and completion rates are only two ways to define campaign performance.
 You may also want to look at site-traffic or broader KPIs when evaluating your campaigns on Ad Studio.